 Unfortunately, bees are at risk from many human activities, especially land development, loss of habitat, and chemical pesticides.
 Economic pressures on commercial beekeepers also pose a challenge, thanks to low prices relative to production costs, global competition, and loss of beehives to disease, including the still-mysterious colony collapse disorder.

 Luckily, beekeeping is enjoying a wave of new interest among the public.
 Many cities and towns are revising local laws to make it easier – and in some cases legal in the first place – to keep bees in urban areas.
-Salt Lake City did so in 2010, making beekeeping legal in the Utah’s capitol city.
+Salt Lake City did so in 2010, making beekeeping legal in the Utah’s capital city.